-- The remaining cars able to continue will commence a pace lap, under yellow flag conditions, led by the safety car.
-All cars will remain in grid order and form up for a side by side formation rolling start. - 36.7 False Start infractions will be penalized per Article 15.1.c and 15.3 a, b, c, or d. - 36.8 A False Start occurs when a driver: - a) Is in the wrong position for the start (as described above) or reverses on grid - b) Moves forward from the prescribed position before the start signal is given - c) Is moving when the start signal is given during a standing start and gains an advantage - d) Accelerates early or unevenly during a rolling start or fails to maintain the prescribed formation order. - The Official Starter shall always be a Judge of Fact under these Sporting Regulations of starts and re-starts but may be overruled by the Stewards.
+- 36.6 The remaining cars able to continue will commence a pace lap, under yellow flag conditions, led by the safety car.
+All cars will remain in grid order and form up for a side-by-side formation rolling start. - 36.7 False Start infractions will be penalized per Article 15.1.(c) and 15.3 (a), (b), (c), or (d). - 36.8 A False Start occurs when a driver: - a) Is in the wrong position for the start (as described above) or reverses on grid - b) Moves forward from the prescribed position before the start signal is given - c) Is moving when the start signal is given during a standing start and gains an advantage - d) Accelerates early or unevenly during a rolling start or fails to maintain the prescribed formation order. - 36.9 The Official Starter shall always be a Judge of Fact under these Sporting Regulations of starts and re-starts but may be overruled by the Stewards.
 Stewards may use any video or electronic means to assist in any false start penalties.
-A breach of the provisions of the Sporting Regulations may result in the disqualification of the car and driver concerned from the Event. - 36.10 Unless specifically authorized by the Race Director, during the start of a race the pit wall must be kept free of all persons with the exception of officials and fire marshals. - 36.11 All cars starting from the pit lane may join the race once the whole field has passed the end of the pit lane for the first time after the start.
+A breach of the provisions of the Sporting Regulations may result in the disqualification of the car and driver concerned from the Event. - 36.10 Unless specifically authorized by the Race Director, during the start of a race the pit wall must be kept free of all persons except for officials emergency services personnel, and flag or pit marshals. - 36.11 All cars starting from the pit lane may join the race once the whole field has passed the end of the pit lane for the first time after the start.